JoseLucasapp/American_football_simulator/README.md

 ### Regular season

-<p>You only need to pick 7 teams from each conference, after choose 7 from each one you can play the wild card</p>
+<p>You only need to pick 7 teams from each conference clicking on the team name, after choose 7 from each one you can play the wild card</p>

 ### Playoffs